d3cod3/ofxVisualProgramming/README.md

 # OF COMPATIBLE RELEASE

 #### 0.10.0
-Compiled/tested with QTCreator on osx/linux
+Compiled/tested with QTCreator on osx/linux/windows

-Compiled with QTCreator on windows (testing)

 # REFERENCE